Canby, Iowa

-Canby is an unincorporated community in Adair County, in the U.S. state of Iowa.
+Canby is an unincorporated rural hamlet in Adair County, in the U.S. state of Iowa.
+A farmers' cooperative is located there, also a church, and a couple of homes, surrounded by extensive fields on all sides.

 History

 A post office called Canby was established in 1873, and remained in operation until 1908.
-A Quaker church once stood near the town site.
+A Quaker church of friends still stands near the town site.
 Canby's population was 13 in 1902, and 25 in 1925.

 Little remains of the original community.